karaokemugen/karaokemugen-app/README.md

 * **Accepted formats**:
   * **Video**: AVI, MP4, MKV (anything supported by [mpv](http://mpv.io) really)
-  * **Subtitles**: ASS, Karafun, KAR, Epitanime Toyunda, Ultrastar .txt files (if not ASS, they will be converted to ASS upon importation, and cannot be used directly)
+  * **Subtitles**: ASS, Karafun, KAR, Epitanime Toyunda v1-v3, Ultrastar .txt files (if not ASS, they will be converted to ASS upon importation, and cannot be used directly)
   * **Music**: MP3, M4A, OGG (anything supported by [mpv](http://mpv.io) really)
 * **Complete player controls**: Skip, pause, play, stop, rewind playback, hide/show lyrics, mute/unmute and volume control.
 * **Playlist management**: Reorder, shuffle, copy and move songs around between playlists
   * Playlists can be _current_ (used by the video player) and/or _public_ (where users can send songs to)
   * Playlists can be _hidden_ from public interface.
   * Some songs in the playlist can be _hidden_, these songs will be displayed as "???" to keep the surprise to public users.
+  * Playlists can be _smart_ : automatically generate playlists depending on some criterias.
-* **Blacklist and whitelist system**: Create criterias to ban songs on.
+* **Blacklist and whitelist system**: Hide some songs from public view.
 * **Complete metadata structure for songs**: Singers, songwriters, creators, authors, languages, categorization tags...
   * Complete **filter system** and **search engine** based on the aforementionned metadata.
 * **System Panel** to configure Karaoke Mugen: